gaslight/posts/README.md

 # Posts

-This repo contains all of our blog content in Markdown format.
+The "posts" branch contains all of our blog content in Markdown format.
 Why?
 Becuase we're not exactly sure where it's all going to live and it's nice to keep everything in one place no matter where it gets published.

+Avoid the master branch in this repository!!
+The reason is the Google will penalize our blog site for duplicate content it finds here.

 We can also use a familiar workflow to write, edit and submit content -- Pull Requests!